 - Permanent disfigurement

-- Punitive damages, if your employer showed reckless disregard for safety
+- Punitive damages if your employer showed reckless disregard for safety

 How to Fund a Jones Act Lawsuit

 Funding a lawsuit is expensive.
-As you fight for the damages you deserve, you may be paying expensive medical bills, lawyer fees, for medical opinions, and for the testimony of experts to make your case.
-If you don’t have the money to cover all of these expenses it may seem impossible to start a lawsuit, but you do have a funding source available to you.
-Your lawyer can tell you about Jones Act funding which gives you access to loans that you can use to fund your case.
+As you fight for the damages you deserve, you may be paying costly medical bills, lawyer fees, medical opinions, and the testimony of experts to make your case.

-You can learn from the experiences of others by avoiding the common mistakes made when bringing together a lawsuit.
 If you are aware of and can avoid these errors, you have a better chance of bringing a successful claim and getting the damages you deserve:

 Waiting to Report an Injury

-Whenever you are injured on the job, whether you immediately believe you have a valid Jones Act claim or not, you should report it right away.
-Report the accident to your supervisor and make sure that he or she fills out an official and complete accident report.
 This document is crucial in a lawsuit and offers more validity to the case when it is completed right after the accident.
-Worse yet, if you wait too long to report an injury, you may miss your window for filing a claim.
+If you wait too long to report an injury, you may miss your window for filing a claim.
+There is a three-year statute of limitations on filing a Jones Act claim.

-Going Back to Work too Soon
+Going Back to Work Too Soon

-Going back to work before your doctor recommends that you do so can harm you when you seek damages in court.
-Your employer may try to claim that you were fine because you were able to work again so quickly.
-You also don’t want to go back too soon and make your injury worse.
-Make sure you have a few medical opinions on whether you can return to work before you do so.
+Returning to work before your doctor recommends that you do so can harm you when you seek damages in court.
+Your employer may try to claim that you were okay because you could work again so quickly.

 Trusting the Wrong Lawyer

-Maritime law is a complicated legal specialty and you should not trust your lawsuit to anyone with little to no experience in this field.
 A general personal injury lawyer will not understand all the ins and outs of the Jones Act and will not give you the best possible advice.
-Only hire a lawyer who specializes in maritime law and who has filed, litigated and won Jones Act lawsuits for other seamen.
+Only hire a lawyer who specializes in maritime law and has filed, litigated, and won Jones Act lawsuits for other seamen.

 Signing Away Your Rights

-The time period after a work injury can be stressful and confusing.
-An employer and their insurance company may do their best to convince you to sign documents that release them from liability.
-Get your accident report in immediately, but don’t sign anything else from your employer until you have spoken to your lawyer.
 It’s also important that you don’t allow your employer to record your testimony without your lawyer present.
 They may try to make you say something that would benefit their case in a lawsuit.